apayne/rc-shim/README.md

 malfunctions?* Because the rc scripts are called at boot time and shutdown, it is possible to really foul things up to the point you don't have a working system you can access.
 While I have tried to make the shim as safe as I can, there are still circumstances beyond my control.
 This includes things like having a malformed run script for ssh on a remote system, and then discovering after reboot that the shim can't start the service because the run script is wrong, completely locking you out in the process and requiring a trip to the physical machine itself.
 This unpleasant situation can be avoided with testing.
-Test each entry you change out by manually starting and stopping the service, and then test it again.
+Test each entry you change out, and then test it again.
 Wait until you are 100% satisfied with the results before changing out the rc script.
-Or to put it in a shorter
-way: *If in doubt, don't switch it out!*
+Or to put it in a shorter way: *If in doubt, don't switch it out!*

 1. *Do you have a set of service definitions, active services, and a service control directory?* The shim only provides an interface to the